Saint Louis University offers a Spanish visa service to streamline the visa application process for SLU students going to SLU-Madrid.

 - Non-U.S. citizens must also have a U.S. Visa with I20/IAP66 or Alien Registration Card.

 - Proof of admission to SLU-Madrid and proof of insurance.
-If you’re a current SLU student, we’ll take care of this part after you pay your program deposit.
+If you’re a current SLU student, we’ll take care of this part after you pay your 225 euro confirmation fee.
 If you’re not a current SLU student, SLU-Madrid will send you these letters in the mail.
 You must send in the original letters, not photocopies.

-- Evidence of funds — that’s a notarized letter from either your parents or SLU that proves you will have enough money to afford living in Spain (the recommended amount for the Chicago Consulate is 532 Euros per month).
-See an Evidence of Funds example letter.
-If you’re a current SLU student and you receive the recommended minimum in aid, we’ll get that information from student financial services for you.
+- Evidence of funds — notarized letter from either your guardians that proves you will have enough money to afford living in Spain (the recommended amount for the Chicago Consulate is 538 euros per month).
+Please use the English/Spanish Guardian Financial Support Letter.
+If you’re a current SLU student and you receive at least $3,500 in SLU scholarships, we’ll get that information from Student Financial Services for you.

 - A visa information form.
 This tells the Office of International Services where to mail the visa once it is processed.
 We recommend a permanent address — wherever you’ll be over Christmas or in the summer — to make sure you get the visa and passport back before you leave for Madrid.